Results Registry

 Narrative Summary

 The framework's position that information optimization is the substrate principle governing quantum coherence maintenance generates a specific prediction about how error correction should scale: exponentially, with a factor of two per layer added.
 This is not the naive engineering expectation, which would predict linear or subexponential improvement.
 Google Willow confirmed the exponential scaling in December 2024.
-The result is significant not just as a confirmation but because it validates the claim that quantum coherence is substrate-level phenomenon rather than purely an engineering challenge.
-This has direct implications for the room-temperature quantum coherence research direction.
+The result validates the claim that quantum coherence is a substrate-level phenomenon rather than purely an engineering challenge.

 COSMIC-003 • Cosmology • Galaxy Formation